Sergio-P/Kart/README.md

 1. Create a new LibGDX game.
 Follow the instructions in the [official page](http://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).
 Now you will have the project schema of a LibGDX game.
 2. In [Project](http://github.com/Sergio-P/Kart/tree/master/Project) there are 2 subdirectories.
 Copy the content of `assets` to your assets folder.
 3. Copy the content of `src` to `core/src`.
-Be carefully about the packages name, you refractoring tools to solve this issues.
+Be carefully about the packages names, use refractoring tools to solve these issues.

 Now you have the Kart project imported in your local machine!